Skip to content

 Offline Signing#

-A demo for secret seed and derived addresses generation using ergo-wallet and Java is provided in AdressGenerationDemo.java
+Demo for secret seed and derived addresses generation using ergo-wallet and Java: AdressGenerationDemo.java

-You can use the /wallet/deriveNextKey API to generate new addresses in the same wallet.
+Use the /wallet/deriveNextKey API to generate new addresses in the same wallet:

 curl -X GET "http://localhost:9053/wallet/deriveNextKey" -H "accept: application/json" -H "api_key: hello"

-For an exchange, you can restrict people to only withdraw to P2PK addresses and invalidate any other address.
+For exchanges, restrict withdrawals to P2PK addresses and invalidate other types.
 Supporting other types is not recommended.
-See [address.md] for more information on the types of addresses.
+See address for more information on address types.

-ergo-simple-addresses contains a few zero-dependencies Java-friendly utils for working with addresses.
+ergo-simple-addresses contains Java-friendly utils for working with addresses.

-To get unspent UTXOs for some address, please use the transactions/boxes/byAddress/unspent Explorer API method:
+Get unspent UTXOs for an address using the transactions/boxes/byAddress/unspent Explorer API method:

 https://api.ergoplatform.com/transactions/boxes/byAddress/unspent/9gAE5e454UT5s3NB1625u1LynQYPS2XzzBEK4xumvSZdqnXT35M